de Quervain's Tenosynovitis

 CAUSES OF DE QUERVAIN'S

-De Quervain's Tenosynovitis (Dee-quare-vanes-T-no-sigh-no-vie-tis) also known as de Quervain's Syndrome is a painful condition caused by inflammation and swelling in the tendons on the thumb side of the wrist and up the side of the forearm.
+De Quervain's Tenosynovitis (Dee-quare-vanes-T-no-sigh-no-vie-tis) also known as Mommy's thumb is a painful condition caused by inflammation and swelling in the tendons on the thumb side of the wrist and up the side of the forearm.
 Although the exact cause of de Quervain’s Tenosynovitis isn't known, side to side repetitive movements of the hand and wrist or chronic overuse from lifting can contribute to it.
 Working in the garden, knitting, bowling or golfing are common activities that can lead to or make de Quervain’s Tenosynovitis worse.
 Other causes include a wrist injury, scar tissue that restricts movement of the tendons or rheumatoid arthritis also known as inflammatory arthritis.

 For more information on de Quervain's, check out our blog - I Think I Have de Quervain’s – What Should I Do About It?